Mental Health Counseling and Therapist in Westchester and Putnam Counties

 Situation: You feel alone with your problems, and no one understands you.

-Hope: The counselor offers evidence that you aren’t alone and finds support groups, books to read, or online forums of those who are walking in your shoes.
+Hope: The counselor offers evidence that you aren’t alone and finds support groups, books to read, or online forums for those walking in your shoes.

 Example B